 Because the study of dramatic art requires a grounding in the study of production methods, past and present, and must be intimately connected to and supported by the study of theatre history and dramatic literature of various periods, the department has developed a core curriculum in those areas.

 Additionally, students are invited to further explore an area of concentration or to continue a generalist’s study of dramatic art.
 Areas of concentration include:

 - Design and technical theatre

 We expect our majors to contribute to each area of the curriculum, to integrate their whole liberal arts exploration into their theatre studies and to consistently participate in production—on stage, backstage and in dramaturgical preparation.

 Typically, majors complete most of their studies in the core curriculum early in their junior year.
 At that time, students begin to work toward a finalizing senior project in that area.
 The senior project is required of all majors and is designed to exhibit the student’s strengths in the area in which he or she hopes to continue studies or seek employment.

 Students anticipating graduate study in an area of concentration should consult with their advisor to ensure that their auditions, résumés or portfolio presentations are appropriately prepared.
-In addition, students are strongly encouraged to participate in one or more off-campus programs, such as the Lawrence London Centre, the Gaiety School of Acting in Dublin or the ACM Chicago Arts Program, to deepen their understanding of the various areas of concentration prior to designing their senior projects.
+In addition, students are strongly encouraged to participate in one or more off-campus programs, such as the Lawrence London Centre, the Gaiety School of Acting in Dublin or the ACM Chicago Arts, Entrepreneurship, and Urban Studies Program, to deepen their understanding of the various areas of concentration prior to designing their senior projects.